 Corporate Rating Methodology

 This article represents National Credit Ratings’ (NCR) Corporate Rating Methodology.
-NCR provides corporate rating to businesses that don’t fall under the definition of Cottage, Micro, Small and Medium Enterprises (CMSME) as per the definition of Bangladesh Bank in light of the National Industrial Policy – 2016 of the Government of the Peoples Republic of Bangladesh.
-However, depending on distinctive features of underlying businesses, NCR has developed separate methodologies for those businesses.
+NCR provides corporate rating to businesses that fall under the definition of “Large Industry” as per the definition of the National Industrial Policy 2022 of the Government of the Peoples Republic of Bangladesh.
+NCR also takes into account the loan limit approved (greater than the maximum loan limit of CMSMEs) by the banks and financial institutions and the division under which the facility or facilities is/are sanctioned.
+However, depending on distinctive features of underlying businesses (bank, insurance etc.), NCR has developed separate methodologies for those businesses.
 In such cases, those methodologies take precedent over this methodology.

-For corporate ratings assessment, NCRL mainly considers four segments viz., Industry Risk, Business Risk, Financial Risk and Management Quality & Corporate Governance.
-In addition to these considerations, an entity's credit rating may also be influenced by its ownership, the nature of linkages with its parent or group entities, the corporate legal structure, degree of financial flexibility, track record of operations and debt servicing and vulnerability (if any) to discrete event risks.
-To assess an entity 30% marks are allocated for qualitative assessment and 70% for quantitative assessment.
+For corporate ratings assessment, NCRL mainly analyze five risk segments, viz.
+Financial Risk, Business and Industry Risk, Management Risk, Security Risk and Relationship Risk.
+In addition to these considerations, an entity’s credit rating may also be influenced by its ownership pattern, the nature of linkages with its parent or group entities, the corporate legal structure, degree of financial flexibility, track record of operations and debt servicing and vulnerability (if any) to discrete event risks.

 FRAMEWORK